Expenses (2024-25)

 See the Undergraduate Bulletin for restrictions on audited classes.

-Students with a Walla Walla University cumulative GPA of at least 3.00 who are taking at least 12 hours of non-audited classes pay $10 for each audited course instead of the "per quarter hour" charge.
+Students with a Walla Walla University cumulative GPA of at least 3.00 and enrolled at least 12 hours of non-audited classes pay $10 for each audited course instead of the "per quarter hour" charge.
 This fee is non-refundable after the fifth day of the quarter.
 Students in their first quarter at WWU are not eligible for this option because they do not have a WWU cumulative GPA.

 Student Missionary Tuition ($15 for 12 credits per quarter)